gurrampavan55/qr-code-scanner/README.md

 - Modern web browser with JavaScript enabled
 - No server or backend required
-- No dependencies to install
+- No dependencies to install..

 ## 🛠️ Installation